zyadain/ArtificialIntelligence/content/00.projects/02.individual_python_1/3D_houses/README.md

 With those points clouds we can easily identify houses, vegetation, roads, etc...

-The results we're insterressed in are DSM (Digital Surface Map) and DTM (Digital Terrain Map).
+The results we're insterested in are DSM (Digital Surface Map) and DTM (Digital Terrain Map).

 Which are already computed and available here :